lizm696/6ms/README.md

 #### Add the page to the site navigation

-* Go to the data folder
+* Go to the **\_data** folder
-* Open navigation.yml and click on the pencil icon to edit
+* Open the file **navigation.yml** and click on the pencil icon to edit
-* Enter two new lines for your new page, copying the format you see for the other pages listed, e.g.
+* Enter two new lines for your new page, copying the exact format you see for the other pages listed, e.g.

 >\- title: Contact us
      path: /contact

+  **Make sure the exact same indentation is used as it appears in that file!**

   The 'path' is what will make up the URL for that page.
 This must not contain any spaces - if you need to separate words, use a hyphen e.g. /new-page